UIUCLearningLanguageLab/Humans/readme_project_description.md

 However, while sticking to the purpose of studying word semantic structures, one may argue what is needed is mere the corpus, thus, a backed up world may look redundant.
-Instead, the classic way to generate corpus is to use generative grammars, for example, CFG or PCFG (Probablistic Context Free Grammar).
+Instead, the classic way to generate corpus is to use generative grammars, for example, CFG or PCFG (Probabilistic Context Free Grammar).
 However, such generative grammars are not powerful enough when it comes to generate corpora with rich semantics, and they also lack a sense of reality, that a world based corpus may provide.